Trump clashes with conservative U.S. chief justice over judiciary

-(Reuters) - U.S. Chief Justice John Roberts on Wednesday pointedly defended the independence of the federal judiciary a day after President Donald Trump called a judge who ruled against his policy barring asylum for certain immigrants an “Obama judge,” but Trump swiftly rejected the rebuke.
+(Reuters) - U.S. Chief Justice John Roberts defended the independence of the federal judiciary on Wednesday a day after President Donald Trump called a judge who ruled against his policy barring asylum for certain immigrants an “Obama judge,” but Trump rejected the rebuke, chided Roberts and launched a new round of attacks.

 The remarks by Roberts represented his first public response to Trump over the Republican president’s persistent criticism of the federal courts.
 Opponents of Trump have called his criticism of judges an attack on the rule of law in the United States.